Marcos Machado

-Marcos António de Sousa Pimenta Machado (born July 8, 1957) is a former Brazilian goalkeeper.
+Marcos Antônio de Sousa Pimenta Machado (born 8 July 1957) is a Brazilian former professional footballer who played as a goalkeeper.

 Club career

 Marcos Machado started his professional playing career at Sport Recife in Brazil starting in 1971.
 He became the youngest player to play in the National Championship in the first division during the 1973 season.
 Machado joined America Recife Club of Brazil in 1975 and played one season for them before joining Associação Atlética Santo Amaro in 1977.
 He played with Santo Amaro from 1977 to 1982, becoming one of the staple goalkeepers in Brazil.
 Other clubs Machado played from include Esportivo Bento Gonçalves in 1985, Central Sports Clube in 1987, and the União Futebol Clube from 1988 to 1990.
 During the 1988–89 season with União, the club won the Portugal Second Division Championship with Machado as the keeper.
 Machado continued to play with different squads until 2000, where he ended his career with the Central Florida Kraze of the USSL.